 The Calendar is planned as a summary volume.
 The Faculty Handbooks are supplementary, giving detailed information about courses, subjects and requirements of a particular faculty (see back cover for details).

-The Calendar and Faculty Handbooks wherever possible have been restructured to avoid duplicating information and redesigned to make them not only more attractive but also to assist the reader to find quickly the information he needs.
-The Calendar contains material common to all faculties, and mainly through its Index, readers are directed to particular handbooks for the information they need in expanded form.
+It contains material common to all faculties and, mainly through its Index, readers are directed to particular handbooks for the information they need in expanded form.
+Calendar